SatoryKono/ChEMBL_data_acquisition/README.md

 | `reports/` | Location where JSON/Markdown test reports are emitted by CI and local runs. |
 | `Makefile` | Convenience targets for formatting, linting, tests and documentation checks. |

+## Pipelines

+### Targets

+The targets pipeline produces a deterministic CSV named `output.target_<date>.csv` (the date reflects the UTC execution time).
+After the export completes, the repository's post-processing step (`library.postprocessing.target.process_targets`) derives an additional file `isoform.output.target_<date>.csv` located alongside the main output.
+The helper mirrors the legacy Power Query workbook by normalising isoform-specific names, splitting pipe-separated lists and removing duplicate `(id, name)` combinations.
+Both artefacts are written using UTF-8 without BOM and share the same metadata sidecars described in the output reference.

 A detailed breakdown of sub-packages, glossary and extended guides is available in [`docs/en/SUMMARY.md`](./docs/en/SUMMARY.md) and [`docs/ru/SUMMARY.md`](./docs/ru/SUMMARY.md).